gbad8/gbad8/README.md

 This project is designed to solve a significant problem for small legislative bodies across Brazil: the uncontrolled, unorganized, and slow process of creating official documents.

 I am building GDL to automate and streamline these workflows, providing a standardized and efficient tool for legislative assemblies.
-This project is a key part of my journey to master full-stack development.
+This project is a key part of my journey to master full-stack development!